AP VoteCast: Youngkin win built by small gains in key groups

 Republican Glenn Youngkin mobilized voters concerned about education and race, while making small gains with suburban voters and other key groups to help his party rebound from Donald Trump’s poor showing in Virginia last year and win the governor’s race.

 The former private equity executive’s victory came even as Trump remains broadly unpopular in the commonwealth.
-Youngkin managed to keep Trump at arm’s length without angering Trump’s base.
-A year after Democrat Joe Biden dispatched Trump in Virginia by 10 percentage points, it was Youngkin’s supporters, not Democrat Terry McAuliffe’s, who were more fired up — 74% of them said they were “extremely” interested in the election, compared with 63% who voted for McAuliffe, according to AP VoteCast.
+Youngkin managed to keep the former president at arm’s length without angering Trump’s base.
+A year after Democrat Joe Biden dispatched Trump in Virginia by 10 percentage points, Youngkin’s supporters, not Democrat Terry McAuliffe’s, were more fired up — 74% of them said they were “extremely” interested in the election, compared with 63% who voted for McAuliffe, according to AP VoteCast.

 BIG COMEBACK BUILT ON SMALL GAINS

 Both Democrats and Republicans pulled together familiar coalitions.
-Men, rural and small town voters and white evangelicals were squarely in Youngkin’s corner, while McAuliffe was the choice for Black voters, moderates, and voters under 45.
-Women were only slightly more likely to back the Democrat than the Republican, 53% to 46%.
+Men, rural and small town voters and white evangelicals were squarely in Youngkin’s corner, while McAuliffe was the choice for Black voters, moderates, college graduates and voters under 45.
+Women were only slightly more likely to back the Democrat than the Republican, 52% to 47%.

 Youngkin also performed better with suburban voters, a group that helped Democrats win elections across the country during the Trump era.
 Last year, about 6 in 10 suburbanites in Virginia backed Biden.
-A year later, Youngkin, who lives in a northern Virginia suburb, was competitive with McAuliffe with those voters, earning the support of 49% of them.
+A year later, Youngkin, who lives in a northern Virginia suburb, was more competitive with those voters, earning the support of 46% of them.

 In recent elections, Democrats have built a sizable edge with voters who have college degrees.
-McAuliffe still won those voters Tuesday, but only narrowly, as Youngkin closed the gap compared to 2020.
+McAuliffe still won those voters Tuesday, but Youngkin fared slightly better than Trump did in 2020.
+Youngkin was backed by 45% of college educated voters in this year’s election; in 2020, 38% went for Trump.

-He performed somewhat better than Trump among white voters — both men and women.
-White voters made up 72% of the electorate and backed Youngkin over McAuliffe, 60% to 40%.
-Youngkin also appeared to make inroads with Latino voters, who closely divided between Youngkin and McAuliffe.
+Youngkin also did somewhat better than Trump among white voters — both men and women.
+White voters made up 72% of the electorate and backed Youngkin over McAuliffe, 59% to 40%.
+Youngkin also appeared to make inroads with Latino voters, who were closely divided between McAuliffe and him.

 BIDEN’S PERFORMANCE

-The governor’s race was seen by some as a test of Biden’s standing so far.
+The governor’s race was seen by some as a test of Biden’s standing so far in his term.
 The president and his wife campaigned for McAuliffe in the state, as did other top Democrats.
 Three-quarters of voters said negotiations in Washington over Biden’s governing agenda were an important factor in their vote.

 TRUMP FACTOR